shcherbatiuk17/Horiseon-Web-Services/README.md

 ### Executing program

 ## Help
- Please reach out to me Github if you see any issues.
+ Please reach out to me on Github if you see any issues.

 ## Author
 Orginal code was from Univeristy of Minnesota bootcmap